 Describe a typical working day for you…

 For the first part of my career, like many, my typical day was shaped by others.
 My career was my singular focus and involved long hours and quite a bit of travel.
 I now make it a priority to choreograph my day to suit both my personal and professional aspirations.
 Spending time with my husband and my children and nourishing every aspect of their lives is my number one priority.
 Following close behind that is maintaining a strong connection to my professional passions, my connection to my friends, extended family, and my own physical and mental well-being.
 By design, all of these things are inextricably tied to one another and require vigilance to keep in balance.
 I trail run, CrossFit, yoga, or rest actively every day.
 I schedule these activities in between other work and my attention to managing our household.
 Every day is different and modulated by the constant movement of my family, projects, and collaborators.
-Every morning begins with a quiet and gentle start to the day with the family and ends the same way.
+I endeavor to begin and end each day gently and intentionally with my family.

 Can you tell us about 1-2 challenges you faced throughout the course of your career, and how you overcame them?

 In 2007, when I became pregnant with my first daughter, I knew a full-time position wasn’t going to be feasible again for a while.
 I spoke with Mark Harmon, CEO of Auberge Resorts at the time and instead of resigning as planned, we figured out a way to make it work.
 This was the ‘aha’ moment that changed my outlook on things.
 Up until that point I viewed my career from a fairly rigid perspective – you fit a job description and you went to work for someone.
 This opportunity to define my own terms challenged me to step back and think about what I wanted rather than what was expected.
 Making the transition from employee to entrepreneur was not a natural one for me but was born out of necessity and desire to be a mother, wife, and professional and to follow my passion, which was and is, wellness.